Emceelamb/bridge/README.md

 *Bridge to the Internet* is a router image that hosts network bandwidth saving services and robust local area communication applications that activate local area networks to strengthen connection within a local community.
 With the internet under heavy strain due to the COVID-19 pandemic, it becomes clear that we must maximize our network resources and look for alternatives to internet-based communication.

-It implements, in a single device, a wireless access point, a web-cache server, a DNS sinkhole server, and an intranet web server that hosting resilient communication applications to allow peers to communicate over Wi-Fi if direct communication is not possible and when the internet is inaccessible.
-The *Bridge* image is designed to be quickly and easily set up with a one-line configuration script for non-technical network administrators.
+It implements, in a single device, a wireless access point, a web-cache server, a DNS sinkhole server, and an intranet web server that hosts resilient communication applications that allow peers to communicate over Wi-Fi if direct communication is not possible and when the internet is inaccessible.
+The Bridge image is designed to be quickly and easily set up with a one-line configuration script for non-technical network administrators.
 It is distributed as open-source software with detailed installation instructions for multiple build systems.

 Ultimately, *Bridge to the Internet* seeks to educate about network infrastructure and begin a conversation about the internet's role in local communities to reimagine the sharing of network resources.